boldbi/boldbi-kubernetes/helm/bold-common/README.md

        image *
       </td>
       <td>
-       By default latest image tag is used in Helm chart.
+       By default latest image tag is used in the Helm chart.
 Please refer to <a href='/helm/docs/common-configuration.md#image'>this</a> section for configure a image tag for Bold BI, Bold Reports and ID.
       </td>
     </tr>
     <tr>